omkarcloud/google-maps-scraper/README.md

 ## 🤔 Questions

 ### ❓ The scraper is only retrieving 5 results.
 How can I scrape all Google Maps search results?
-A: Open the file `src/main.py` and remove the `max` parameter.
+A: Open the `main.py` file and remove the `max` parameter.

 By doing so, you can scrape all the Google Maps Listing.
-For example, to scrape all restaurants in Bangalore, modify the code as follows:
+For example, to scrape all web developers in Bangalore, modify the code as follows:
 ```python
 queries = ["web developers in bangalore"]
 Gmaps.places(queries)